NrgXnat/xnat-docker-compose/README.md

 ## Usage

-If your coming from the master branch and would like to try out JupyterHub backup your data before continuing!!!
+If your coming from the master branch and would like to try out JupyterHub backup your data before continuing.

 1. Clone the features/jupyterhub branch of the  [xnat-docker-compose](https://github.com/NrgXnat/xnat-docker-compose) repository if your are stating fresh or skip to the next step if your are coming from the master branch.